-As we kick off the 2015-2016 legislative session in Massachusetts, we have some new opportunities to make real progress towards protecting our health from toxic chemicals.
-Here are 5 bills that will move that goal forward:
+We have some new opportunities to make real progress towards protecting our health from toxic chemicals during the 2015-2016 legislative session in Massachusetts.
+The Alliance for a Healthy Tomorrow supports the following 7 bills that will help move that goal forward:

 - An Act relating to disclosure of toxic chemicals in consumer products